 They go through - in exhaustive detail - the full specs of the hardware including exhaustive details about expandability including recommendations about how to add extra memory, for example, without compromising performance.

 How did the new Mac Pro come about?

 The outgoing second-generation cylindrical Mac Pro that debuted in 2013 was a great idea, but it was something a Mac Pro shouldn't be - unable to adapt to changes in the computing landscape.

 Apple's Phil Schiller admitted in 2017 to a small group of journalists that the design couldn't cope with increased thermal demands.
-In other words, it couldn't be upgraded because the design couldn't cope with the increased heat.
+In other words, it couldn't be upgraded because the design couldn't cope with the increased heat from ever more complex hardware.
 And that, in a rare admission, he suggested Apple had made a mistake.